March Madness Movie Tournament: 4 decades of box office winners

 Both the men's and women's college basketball tournaments are only a few of the many events canceled in 2020 thanks to the COVID-19 (coronavirus) pandemic.
 The NBA and NHL have both suspended play, as has Major League Baseball.
 Soccer, golf, and the XFL have all suspended their seasons as well, along with schools in some states taking a hiatus or moving to online studies.

-Sports has gone silent and, as we prepare for the worst but certainly hope for the best, we turn to other forms of entertainment to keep our minds from going completely crazy.
+The sporting world has gone silent and, as we prepare for the worst but certainly hope for the best, we turn to other forms of entertainment to keep our minds from going completely crazy.
 Hence, a little fun by taking a look at 40 years of the top box office films.

 By holding a tournament, of course.